ericwbailey/ericwbailey.website/source/published/websites-are-like-bridges.md

 Community suggestions:

 - Some are demolished and rebuilt from scratch. h/t [floris](https://freeradical.zone/@floris/111256582413531308).
-- A fresh coat of paint can't save the deficiencies of either/ h/t [Jim Nielsen](https://mastodon.social/@jimniels/111257626986137293)
+- A fresh coat of paint can't save the deficiencies of either. h/t [Jim Nielsen](https://mastodon.social/@jimniels/111257626986137293)